ioi/ioisubmit/README.md

 the submit is kept locally and moved to CMS after the end of the contest.

-The `ioisubmit` command is typically called via wrapper scripts provided in task packages.
+The `ioisubmit` command is typically called via wrapper scripts provided in task packages (see `submit-cpp17` for an example).
 These scripts provide the task name and language code, so the contestants have to specify only the source file.

 All submissions (regardless whether they made it to the CMS or not) are recorded in the local storage directory (see below) in files